mmilano/sketch-data-faker/README.md

 * "lorem.paragraphs #13#" will return 13 paragraphs.
 * "lorem.words #9#" will return 9 words.

-Data formats that can have a length:
+Content formats that can have a length:
 - lorem.words
 - lorem.sentences
 - lorem.paragraphs